kymb0/kymb0.github.io/_posts/2020-05-13-lemonsqueezy-vulnhub.md

         fg
         stty rows 20

-Ta-da, now I have hand features such as autocomplete, access to bash history etc.
+Ta-da, now I have handy features such as autocomplete, access to bash history etc.
 One of the first things I do with a www-data shell is go straight to /var/www/ and snoop around for additional web apps and credentials, I was surprised to see user.txt in there, I did not think I would be able to read yet, however I was able to grab the flag - I suspect this means that we will either be pivoting straight to root or be able to read root flag as lemon/orange